-There were no new appointments to the Company's management during the fiscal year ended March 31, 2015, and no changes to the Board of Directors.
+There were no new appointments to the Company's management during the interim period ended June 30, 2016, and no changes to the Board of Directors.
 Mr. Dean H. Taylor remains a Director and the Company's President and Chief Executive Officer.
-Mr. Darren Vucurevich remains a Director and was appointed as the Company's Chief Financial Officer on October 8, 2010.
+Mr. Darren Vucurevich remains a Director and the Company's Chief Financial Officer.
 Mr. Dean Del Frari remains the Company's Managing Director of Operations and continues the management and development of the Company's projects, operations team, and acquisition efforts aimed at fulfilling the Company's future objectives.
-The Company's Board of Directors consist of the Company's CEO, Mr. Dean Taylor (Chairman), the Company's CFO, Mr. Darren Vucurevich, world renowned kimberlite expert and professor Dr. Stephen E. Haggerty, and New York-based executive Mr. Sheldon Nelson.
+The Company's Board of Directors consist of the Company's CEO, Mr. Dean Taylor (Chairman), the Company's CFO, Mr. Darren Vucurevich, world renowned kimberlite expert and professor Dr. Stephen E. Haggerty, and corporate executive Mr. Sheldon Nelson.

 The Company has developed extensive relationships with several industry leaders, and employs the services of many of the same professional consulting firms which support the ongoing projects of large mining companies worldwide.
-These relationships assist the Company in its ability to successfully and cost effectively evaluate, plan, and execute potential projects in a timely and professional manner.
+These relationships assist the Company in its ability to successfully and cost effectively evaluate, plan, and execute potential projects.
 The Company has ongoing access to an established operational team of well-trained employees in South Africa with the ability to deploy them to operate projects the Company is able to secure.
-In addition to this, the Company will continue to enhance its operational management team by drawing on the abundance of skilled and experienced diamond industry professionals available as opportunities materialize.
+In addition to this, the Company continues to enhance its operational management team by drawing on the abundance of skilled and experienced diamond industry professionals available as opportunities materialize.